-Namibia (Republic of Namibia) has a Bicameral parliament with the use of voluntary party quotas.
-48 of 104 (46%) seats in the National Assembly are held by women.
+Namibia (Republic of Namibia) has a Bicameral parliament with the use of voluntary party quotas and legislated quotas at the sub-national level.
+41 of 96 (43%) seats in the National Assembly are held by women.

 At a glance

 Structure of Parliament: Bicameral

 - Quota type: Legislated Candidate Quotas¤

 In the election of any local authority council with 10 or less members, party lists must include at least 3 female persons; in the case of a municipal council or town council consisting of 11 or more members, party lists must include the names of at least 5 female persons (Local Authorities Act, Article 6 (4)).